TheGranin/cloudcloudsystem/README.md

 Client.py: 	Contains the code to run the client, as well as the pygame code used for displaying information
 			The display code runs in a seperate thead from the server request code Timer.py	A helper class to measure time

+Setup:
+config.py: 	A file with some web addresses to backends servers and some helper functions
+			Must be placed here as both the client and server is dependent on the file